massquantity/LibRecommender/doc/rust_serving_guide.md

 ## Serving with Docker Compose

 In [docker-compose-rs.yml](https://github.com/massquantity/LibRecommender/blob/master/libserving/docker-compose-rs.yml) file, change the corresponding `MODEL_TYPE` environment variable.
-You may also need to change the volumes path if model is stored in other place.
-Also Redis is included, so you don't need a Redis server locally.
+You may also need to change the path of volumes if model is stored in other place.
+Also, Redis has already been included, so you don't need a Redis server locally.
 But one should start the docker compose *before* saving data to Redis.
 For example in embed-based models:

 ```bash
 $ cd LibRecommender/libserving